-A completed transfer is necessary before the gift tax can be applied.
-The phrase “completed transfer” implies that the subject of the gift has been put beyond the donor’s recall, i.e., that he has irrevocably parted with dominion and control over the gift.
-There would be no completed gift if the donor had the power to change the disposition of the gift and thus alter the identity of the donee(s) or amount of the gift.
+A transfer subject to potential gift tax must be complete.
+The phrase “completed transfer” implies that the subject of the gift is now beyond the donor’s reach, i.e., that he has irrevocably parted with dominion and control over the gift.
+Thus, there is no completed gift if the donor retains the power to change the disposition of the gift and thus alter the identity of the donee(s) or amount of the gift.
 More technically stated, if the donor can (alone or in conjunction with a party who does not have a substantial amount to lose by the revocation) revoke the gift, it is not complete.

 Parting with dominion and control is a good test of completeness, but in a number of cases it is difficult to ascertain just when that event occurs.
-Some of the more common problem areas are (a) incomplete delivery situations, (b) cancellation of notes, and (c) incomplete transfers to trusts.
+Some of the more common problem areas are (a) incomplete delivery, (b) cancellation of notes, and (c) incomplete transfers to trusts.

 When Delivery is Complete

-Incomplete delivery situations involve transfers where certain technical details have been omitted or a stage in the process has been left uncompleted.
-For example, no gift is made at the moment the donor gives the donee a personal check or note; the transfer of a personal check is not complete and taxable until it is paid (or certified or accepted) by the drawee or it is negotiated for value to a third person.
+Incomplete delivery involve transfers where certain technical details have been omitted or a stage in the process has been completed.
+For example, a transfer of personal check or note is not a completed gift until it is paid (or certified or accepted) by the drawee or it is negotiated for value to a third person.
 For instance, if a check is mailed in December, received in late December, but not cashed until January of the following year, no gift is made until that later year.
 This is because, typically, the maker of a check is under no legal obligation to honor the check until it is cashed (presented for payment or negotiated to a third person for value).
 Likewise, a gift of a negotiable note is not complete until it is paid.

 An individual on his deathbed will sometimes make a gift causa mortis (in anticipation of his imminent death) and then quite unexpectedly recover.
 Assuming that the facts indicate (1) the transfer was made in anticipation of death from a specific illness and that (2) the gift was contingent on the occurrence of the donor’s death, neither the original conveyance nor the return of the property to the donor is subject to the gift tax if the transferor recovers and the transferee returns the property.
 A gift causa mortis is therefore incomplete as long as the donor is alive, but becomes complete at the donor’s death.